netj/3x/docs/tutorial/README.md

 ##### Output 5. `inputTime`

-We also record the wall clock time that took for generating the input array to sort.
+We also record the wall clock time that it took for generating the input array to sort.

 ```bash
 3x define output  'inputTime(s)'  extract  'input generation time \(s\): '  '.+'  ''